mikeg1440/task-app/README.md

   There are validations on usernames and emails to so that you can only use usernames that have not been used before and you must enter a email.
 Error messages should get displayed stating this is you try.

 ## Installation
   To install this app you need to have Ruby installed.
 Just run `bundle install` to install all necessary gem files.
 If you want you can set the program environment with a variable like this `SINATRA_ENV=test`, it defaults to development if none is set.
 Next execute `rake db:migrate` to run all the migrations and set up the database.
-I ran the it with `shotgun` but you could use `rack` if you wanted to.
+Finally just start a server app, I was running it with gem `shotgun` but you could use `rackup` if you wanted to as well.

 ## Contributing